 - The 1-year plan for 6.99/month

 - The 1-month plan for 11.99/month.
-So if you’re going for a trip to China, you can just add $12 to the cost of your trip, and you’ll be able to access Facebook, Youtube and all.
+So if you’re going on a trip to China, you can just add $12 to the cost of your trip, and you’ll be able to access Facebook, Youtube, and all.
 Not too shabby!

 If you absolutely want something free, it’s easy.
 Go google “free vpn” and you will have plenty of them!

 Disclosure: Some links in this page are affiliate links.
-If you purchase NordVPN through the affiliate links in this page, this website will earn a small commission, at no extra cost to you.
-This helps us keeping this site ad-free, and it helps you say thank you if our content is useful to you 🙂
+If you purchase NordVPN through the affiliate links on this page, this website will earn a small commission, at no extra cost to you.
+Take it as a thank you if our content is useful to you 🙂